M-arcus/cloudron-docs/developer/docs/api.md

     runState: <enum>,                // see below
     health: <enum>,                  // health of the application
     location: <string>,              // subdomain on which app is installed
+    domain: <string>,                // domain on which app is installed
     fqdn: <string>,                  // the FQDN of this app
     accessRestriction: null || {     // list of users and groups who can access this application
         users: [ ],